anonymousdomain/equb/README.md

 * Clone the repository.
 * Install the dependencies.
 * Run the application.
+## Contributions
+* Contributions are welcome.
+Please fork the repository and submit a pull request.
-A few resources to get you started if this is your first Flutter project:
+## A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)